Pee Pads for Indoor Potty Training

 As pet parents, the majority of us are used to potty training our pups outside.
-But for those who own small breeds that are easy targets for getting stolen, who live in extremely cold / extremely hot climates or who live in apartments, buildings or houses with no lawns, potty training your pup outside is not always an easy option.
+But for those who own small breeds that are easy targets for getting stolen, who live in extremely cold or extremely hot climates or who live in apartments, buildings or houses with no lawns, potty training your pup outside is not always an easy option.

 Set limitations (for now).